Suprnova/Chunithm-Research/README.md

 This is an informative document on how the charts in Chunithm are formatted and function.
 This is **not** meant to be a complete guide on how to create custom charts for Chunithm.
 All information on this document was discovered via personal research.
 Contributions and further research are welcome.
 This document may be used for any purpose, including the creation of a tool to create Chunithm charts.
-See [UNLICENSE](https://github.com/Suprnova123/Chunithm-Charting-Research/blob/main/UNLICENSE) for more information.
+See LICENSE for more information.

 # Things to know